SAP-samples/teched2022-DA181/exercises/Exercise_5_SAP_BAS/README.md

   - Redeploy the view by clicking at the rocket icon or using the keyboard-shortcut of holding down key "CTRL" and pressing key "d"

-  - Start a new data preview to check that the values are now sorted by "countFrequency" by selecting tab "Raw Data":
+  - Start a new data preview to check that the values are now sorted by "countFrequency" and select tab "Raw Data":

   ![basket analysis result](./images/result.png)

 ## Summary
-You have are extending the calculation view that was replicated from the on-premise in SAP HANA Cloud
+You have now extended the calculation view that was replicated from the on-premise system to SAP HANA Cloud

 Continue to - [Exercise 6 - Modification calculation view on-premise and apply to SAP HANA Cloud](/exercises/Exercise_6_Modify_and_Apply/)